 Follow Us On:

-Buddhism and Jainism are two religions which evolved during the post Vedic Age.
+Buddhism and Jainism are two religions that evolved during the post-Vedic Age.
 There were many reasons why the birth of these religions became imminent during a phase where friction between different sections of the society took center stage.
 The article lists the major factors and the influencing elements that led to the rise of religions like Buddhism.

-During the Vedic age, i.e. 1500 – 600 BC, the society was divided into 4 major groups or varnas called the Brahmanas, the Kshatriyas, the Vaishyas and the Shudras.
+During the Vedic age, i.e. 1500 – 600 BC, the society was divided into 4 major groups or varnas called the Brahmanas, the Kshatriyas, the Vaishyas, and the Shudras.
 The people of the lowest race were deprived of many fundamental rights and were exploited by those of the higher varnas.
-This continued through the post Vedic age also and subsequently the condition of the shudras became so deteriorated that it led to an uprising.
+This continued through the post-Vedic age also and subsequently, the condition of the Shudras became so deteriorated that it led to an uprising.
 They were not allowed to take up Vedic studies and were classed as untouchables.
-The shudras were treated as a group which was meant to provide services to the higher 3 varnas of the society.
-The brahmanas were considered to be the highest varna or section of the society.
-So they tried to dominate all the other varnas including the kshatriyas (second highest position in the society) which led to a spark between the two.
-The friction thus created between the brahmanas and the kshatriyas became one of the major factors in the birth of a new religion, Buddhism.
-Vardhamana Mahavira and Gautama Buddha belonged to the kshatriya race.
-They were against the dominance of the brahmanas and objected the practices followed by them.
-They further disputed the authority of the brahmanas over the other races of the society.
-As a result of their activities, both became highly unpopular among the brahmanas.
-During this period there occurred an agricultural boom in the north eastern parts of India.
-The main reason and the crux behind this development was the use of iron ploughshare which required the use of bullocks.
-This meant that the age old custom in the Vedic age of killing animals as sacrifices should be abandoned for this agricultural economy to stabilize.
-Furthermore the flourishing of animal husbandry became imminent to raise a potential animal population to take up the work that is required to uphold the agricultural sector development.
+The Shudras were treated as a group that was meant to provide services to the higher 3 varnas of the society.
+The Brahmans were considered to be the highest varna or section of the society.
+So they tried to dominate all the other varnas including the Kshatriyas (second-highest position in the society) which led to a spark between the two.
+The friction thus created between the Brahmans and the Kshatriyas became one of the major factors in the birth of a new religion, Buddhism.
+Vardhamana Mahavira and Gautama Buddha belonged to the Kshatriya race.
+They were against the dominance of the Brahmans and objected to the practices followed by them.
+They further disputed the authority of the Brahmans over the other races of the society.
+As a result of their activities, both became highly unpopular among the Brahmans.
+During this period there occurred an agricultural boom in the northeastern parts of India.
+The main reason and the crux behind this development was the use of iron plowshare which required the use of bullocks.
+This meant that the age-old custom in the Vedic age of killing animals as sacrifices should be abandoned for this agricultural economy to stabilize.
+Furthermore, the flourishing of animal husbandry became imminent to raise a potential animal population to take up the work that is required to uphold the agricultural sector development.

 The Indian dhyana master Buddhabhadra was the founding abbot and patriarch of the Shaolin Temple.
 Buddhist monk and esoteric master from SouthIndia (6th century CE), Kanchipuram is regarded as the patriarch of the Ti-Lun school.
 Bodhidharma (c.
 6th century) was the Buddhist Bhikkhu traditionally credited as the founder of Zen Buddhism in China.